T h e V i o l i n & V i o l a S t u d i o

 Violin or Viola?

-I'm so glad you asked!
-Everyone's different: some students really love the brilliance of a violin sound, while others prefer the richness and depth of the viola.
-If your child is unsure, I'm always willing to demonstrate both instruments in lessons!
-But for now, some key differences:
+When deciding between the two instruments, it's important to remember that each student is different: some students really love the brilliance of a violin sound, while others prefer the richness and depth of the viola.
+If your child is unsure, I am happy to demonstrate both instruments in our lesson.
+For now, some key differences:

 Size: The violin is a bit smaller than the viola, with full size violins being no longer than 14 inches in the body (not including the neck and scroll).
 Violas can come in much bigger sizes, the most common "full" sizes being around 15.5-16.5 inches.
-While that may not seem like much of a difference, it is!
 (Please note that depending on many factors regarding size, your child may start on a smaller instrument.)

 Sound: Violins and violas have three strings in common -- A, D, and G. In addition, the violin has an E string, one fifth higher than the A string, and the viola has a C string, one fifth lower than G.